Sop Buntut: Indonesian Clear Oxtail Soup With Deep, Clean Flavor

 So the soup itself has a light and runny texture.
 And it looks cloudy too.
 Yet, it is packed with the goodness of the oxtail broth.

-And through slow cooking the oxtail with whole spices and herbs, you get a flavoursome soup with melt-in-the-mouth tender meat from the oxtail.
+And by slow-cooking the oxtail with whole spices and herbs, you get a flavorsome soup with melt-in-the-mouth tender meat.

-If you want to get more flavourful oxtail pieces, you can even deep-fry them once you finish cooking them in the broth.
-This is by way of people making Sop Buntut Goreng which literally means fried oxtail soup.
+If you want more flavourful oxtail pieces, you can even deep-fry them after you finish cooking them in the broth.
+This is by way of people making Sop Buntut Goreng, which literally translates to “fried oxtail soup”.

 You eat this heartwarmingly delicious Sop Buntut with hot plain white rice.
 Because rice is the main staple in Indonesia.
 Naturally, most main dishes will be enjoyed with rice.